 Learning FPGA and Verilog A Beginner's Guide Part 1 - Introduction

 Learning electronics can be a bit challenging sometimes, but it is real fun if you have a little patience to read, understand and experiment.
 FPGAs need not be any different.
-Let us give it a try and see how fast and easily we can learn.
+Let us give it a try and see how fast and easily we can learn a little bit about FPGAs and create simple working test project.
 To get the best out of this tutorial series, I strongly recommend to download the tools listed at the end of this document and try doing every step as you read along.

 Some time back, I wanted to learn about programming FPGAs.
-I started googling only to find that there is no tutorial on the web (at least I couldn't find any, maybe it is time to refine my googling skills!) that can get you started with learning an HDL and take you all the way through design, simulation and implementation.
+I started googling only to find that there is no tutorial on the web (that is the case when this tutorial was originally written.
+But there should be more tutorials avaialble online now!) that can get you started with learning a little bit of HDL and take you all the way through design, simulation and implementation.
 There are many tutorials online that will help you learn HDLs, some tutorials tell you how to do simulation, some may tell you about implementation, but no single tutorial that guides you step by step from basics to implementation.

 What is FPGA ?

 FPGA stands for "Field Programmable Gate Array".
-As you may guess, FPGA essentially is a huge array of gates which can be programmed and reconfigured anytime anywhere.
+As you may already know, FPGA essentially is a huge array of gates which can be programmed and reconfigured any time anywhere.
 "Huge array of gates" is an oversimplified description of FPGA.
 FPGA is indeed much more complex than simple array of gates.
-But the point is, there are many gates inside the FPGA which can be arbitrarily connected together to make a circuit of your choice.
-FPGAs are manufactured by companies like Xilinx, Altera, Actel etc.. .
-FPGAs are fundamentally similar to CPLDs but CPLDs are very small in size and capability compared to FPGA.
+Some FPGAs has built in hard blocks such as Memory controllers, high speed communication interfaces, PCIe Endpoints etc..
+But the point is, there are a lot gates inside the FPGA which can be arbitrarily connected together to make a circuit of your choice.
+More or less like connecting individual logic gate ICs (again oversimplified but a good mental picture nonetheless).
+FPGAs are manufactured by companies like Xilinx, Altera, Microsemi etc.. .
+FPGAs are fundamentally similar to CPLDs but CPLDs are very small in size and capability compared to FPGAs.